-Idaho’s beer and wine distributors provide transportation, refrigerated storage and maintenance for beer and wine, which are perishable products, from the time it leaves a brewery or winery until it arrives at a retailer such as your neighborhood restaurant or grocery store.
+Idaho’s beer and wine distributors provide transportation, refrigerated storage and maintenance for beer, wine and non-alcohol beverages, which are perishable products, from the time it leaves a brewery or winery until it arrives at a retailer such as your neighborhood restaurant or grocery store.

 Beer and Wine Distributors Work Within an Effective State-Based System of Alcohol Regulation